andrewrreed/phish-setlist-modeling/README.md

 # phish-setlist-modeling
-A project to model the song choice of the band Phish during live shows
+A project to model the song choice of the band Phish during live shows.

 ### Create Conda environment